What can I study?

 Your study load

-Under Australian, Malaysian and South African visa rules, as an exchange or study abroad student you must be enrolled full-time throughout your stay.
+Under Australian and Malaysian visa rules, as an exchange or study abroad student you must be enrolled full-time throughout your stay.

 A normal full-time load at Monash is 24 credit points (four units/subjects), but 18 credit points (three units/subjects) is permitted.
 You can't enrol in more than 24 credit points per semester.